Table of Contents

 The 1988 remake stepped right into its predecessor’s B-movie shoes but added in shady government scientists trying to contain the creature.
 This time around, the gooey monster is no longer an alien, but the product of a Cold War-era biological warfare experiment gone awry.

 Young Frankenstein pays homage to the original 1931 classic, showing that where there is good parody, there must be admiration.
-The movie is filmed in black and white and places exaggerated under-eye makeup on Hackman to visually dramatize his performance, as was done in the 1930s.
+The movie is filmed in black and white and places exaggerated under-eye makeup on Wilder to visually dramatize his performance, as was done in the 1930s.

 Director Mel Brooks does not tinker with classic horror tropes to achieve humor via gimmick.
 Rather, he is perfectly faithful (sans some fourth-wall breaking) to the cinematic approach of a bygone age, which, 50s years later, operates as a parody in and of itself.
-Not to mention, Hackman and Boyle play their parts with utter solemnity, wholly unaware of the fact that they are in a comedy.
+Not to mention, Wilder and Boyle play their parts with utter solemnity, wholly unaware of the fact that they are in a comedy.

 As is the case with many movies on this list, there is a brief musical number, in which the Monster and Frankenstein perform “Puttin’ on the Ritz.”
 Boyle’s rigid movements and off-pitch gibberish are laugh-out-loud funny.
 It’s corny.
 It’s cooky.
 It’s outlandish.
 And the clever one-liners just keep coming.